Using temporal data in member snapshots

 Open enrollment election

 During open enrollment, employees may enroll in new coverages with future effective dates while still being enrolled in current-year coverage.
-To express this in a member snapshot, you should ensure that any coverages that are discontinuing have aneffective_end_date
+To express this in a member snapshot, you should ensure that any coverages that are discontinuing have aneffective_end_date set.
+Then add a new coverage block for each new enrollment and set the effective_start_date to the day after the current coverage ends.

 Note that this specific scenario is often considered a “plan switch.”